S H E L L E Y L E A C H . C O M

 More details in March ..Hope you can visit my booth!

 I participated in the 3rd Bon Echo Bird Count on Dec 14, 2024.
 While I was at what’s referred to as the Narrows, this pileated woodpecker appeared and worked tirelessly on the nearby cedar tree.
 Such a nice sight to see.
 It briefly flew to the cliff side of the Narrows then returned right back to the same cedar.
-A true highlight of the day, to be standing quietly with nothing else in sight not even a human then see this woodpecker.
-This specific pileated woodpecker was a female and seemed to be the only one present.
+A true highlight of the day, to be standing quietly with nothing other than Mazinaw Rock in sight, then to see this woodpecker.